bananabr3d/security-by-design/README.md

 Now the containers can be build with the following command executed in the root directory (and docker + docker-compose installed):

 ```
+docker-compose -f docker-compose.yml build
+or:
-docker-compose build
+docker-compose -f docker-compose-localdb.yml build
 ```

 Finally the containers can be started by:

 ```
+docker-compose -f docker-compose.yml up
+or:
-docker-compose up
+docker-compose -f docker-compose-localdb.yml up
 ```

-And the frontend of the web-app is visible on port 5000 (http://localhost:5000).
+And the frontend of the web-app is visible on port 443 (https://localhost:443).

 #### Debug with Logs
 If the docker container does not work or has to be troubleshooted, the debug logs are displayed in the docker container console in "stderr" and logged in the debug.log (in the root directory), too.
 As long as the docker container was not restartet, the logs are inspectable inside the docker container.
 The content can be displayed when executing "cat debug.log" inside the docker container cli or new content can be displayed contiously with "tail -F debug.log".